 536 Bushkill Drive • Easton, PA 18042-1898 • (610) 258-5540

-By day, Safe Harbor Easton is a sanctuary for low income adults seeking a place to gather for meals and to obtain support services such as case management and referrals to local providers in the Lehigh Valley.
-By night, it is an emergency and short term transitional shelter for homeless single men and women.
-Safe Harbor Easton currently houses 19 men and 11 women.
-Shelter residents are permitted to stay for a period of up to 60 days while they strive to achieve self sufficiency.
+By day, Safe Harbor Easton is a sanctuary for low-income adults seeking a place to gather for meals, obtain support services such as case management and receive referrals to local providers in the Lehigh Valley.
+By night, it is an emergency and short-term transitional shelter for homeless, single men and women.
+Every day, 22 men and 14 women call Safe Harbor home.
+Shelter residents are permitted to stay for a period of 60-120 days while they strive to achieve self-sufficiency.

 The Day Program

-At Safe Harbor Easton, low-income members of the community can participate in a program based on dignity and respect on weekdays (Monday through Friday) from 9 a.m. - 3 p.m.
-They can take advantage of a number of helpful basic services, including a hot breakfast and lunch and homeless prevention case management services.
-Along with providing refuge from the streets, the program facilitates self-sufficiency and empowers people with the skills for daily living.
+At Safe Harbor Easton, low-income members of the community can participate in a program based on dignity and respect.
+The Day Program runs on weekdays (Monday through Friday) from 9 a.m. - 3 p.m.
+Participants can take advantage of a number of helpful, basic services, including: